intigration/intigration/README.md

 👀 I’m interested in collaboration, learning and technology

-To give you a bit of perspective.
+▶️ To give you a bit of perspective. 💼 LinkedIn [engr-farhan](https://www.linkedin.com/in/engr-farhan/)
 -  Over a decade, I have spent thousands of man hours in managing operarions & delivery plannig fo mission crtical process/product
 -   developing & industrial graded systems
 -     & realtime solution for large scale procecessing